jccrock311/Mars_Data_Scraping/README.md

 - `min_temp`: the minimum temperature, in Celsius, of a single Martian day (sol)
 - `pressure`: The atmospheric pressure at Curiosity's location

-4 Examine the data types that are currently associated with each column.
+4. Examine the data types that are currently associated with each column.
 If necessary, cast (or convert) the data to the appropriate `datetime`, `int`, or `float` data types.

 5. Analyze your dataset by using Pandas functions to answer the following questions:

 - How many months exist on Mars?
 - How many Martian (and not Earth) days worth of data exist in the scraped dataset?
 - What are the coldest and the warmest months on Mars (at the location of Curiosity)?
 To answer this question:
--- Find the average minimum daily temperature for all of the months.
+ - Find the average minimum daily temperature for all of the months.
--- Plot the results as a bar chart.
+ - Plot the results as a bar chart.
 - Which months have the lowest and the highest atmospheric pressure on Mars?
 To answer this question:
--- Find the average daily atmospheric pressure of all the months.
+ - Find the average daily atmospheric pressure of all the months.
--- Plot the results as a bar chart.
+ - Plot the results as a bar chart.
 - About how many terrestrial (Earth) days exist in a Martian year?
 To answer this question:
--- Consider how many days elapse on Earth in the time that Mars circles the Sun once.
+ - Consider how many days elapse on Earth in the time that Mars circles the Sun once.
--- Visually estimate the result by plotting the daily minimum temperature.
+ - Visually estimate the result by plotting the daily minimum temperature.

-6.Export the DataFrame to a CSV file.
+6. Export the DataFrame to a CSV file.